uber-archive/plato-research-dialogue-system/README.md

 ````

 Note that you may load your experience into Plato and then keep training your
 model with Reinforcement Learning or other learning methods.

+While each component has its own training parameters (e.g. learning rate), the
+Conversational Agent defines the meta-parameters of training such as:
+- length of the experience
+- length of the minibatch
+- training interval (train after that many dialogues)
+- how many epochs to train for at each training interval

-## Training with Ludwig
+## Training with Plato and Ludwig
 Ludwig (https://uber.github.io/ludwig/) is an open source deep
 learning framework that allows you to train models without writing any code.
 You only need to parse your data into .csv files, create a ludwig config